-As a puppy, the GSD's cartilage is not strong enough and cannot hold up the weight of his big ears.
-But as he grows and gets the right nutrition, he develops stronger cartilage.
+As a puppy, the German Shepherd's cartilage is not strong enough and cannot hold up the weight of their big ears.
+But as they grow and get the right nutrition, they will develop stronger cartilage.
 This process usually takes about 20 weeks.

-When he starts to wean himself out of the teething phase, you will likely begin to notice his ears fluctuating between floppy and pointy.
-You might see them rise when he perks up in response to a noise but see them flop down quickly afterwards.
+When they start to wean themselves out of the teething phase, you will likely begin to notice their ears fluctuating between floppy and pointy.
+You might see them rise when they perk up in response to noise but see them flop down quickly afterward.

-If his ears can stick up straight during the first five months (prior to the end of the teething phase), then it’s likely that they will be straight and pointy for the rest of his life.
+If their ears can stick up straight during the first five months (prior to the end of the teething phase), then it’s likely that they will be straight and pointy for the rest of their life.

 Can This Process Take Longer?

 In some dogs, the process will take longer.
 Every puppy, even puppies from the same litter, will develop differently.
-Some German Shepherds may take up to seven months.
-If his ears do not stand up by the time he is 8 months old, they are probably never going to stand up because this is the time when most GSD's ears take permanent form.
+Some dogs may take up to seven months.
+If their ears do not stand up by the time they are eight to nine months old, they are probably never going to stand up because this is the time when most German Shepherd's ears take permanent form.

 Is There Something Wrong With My Dog's Ears?

-If five months have passed and his ears have still not perked up, it could be an indication that he is either not developing properly or that he is not getting proper nutrition.
-Your dog should have a diet that is abundant in protein, calcium, and vitamin D. If he is not getting enough of these nutrients from his puppy food, it might be time to switch to a higher-quality food.
-If you are really worried, you should take him to the veterinarian for a checkup.
+If five months have passed and their ears have still not perked up, it could be an indication that they are either not developing properly or that they are not getting proper nutrition.
+Your dog should have a diet that is abundant in protein, calcium, and vitamin D. If they are not getting enough of these nutrients from their puppy food, it might be time to switch to a higher-quality food.
+If you are really worried, you should take them to the veterinarian for a checkup.

 However, most cases of floppy ears are an indication of non-standard genetics rather than lack of nutrition.
 Owners might want to rectify this problem with taping, but it rarely works because you cannot correct your dog’s biological makeup.

-If you are not too picky with your puppy's appearance, then there is no reason to worry if his ears have not perked up by five months of age.
+If you are not too picky with your puppy's appearance, then there is no reason to worry if their ears have not perked up by five months of age.